Wambuilucy/lucy-project/README.md

-# The  young coders tutorial.
+# The  young coders virtual stem learning(tutorial).

 A web application about a childrens learning platform for Django and python.